mitmedialab/WetlandAvianSourceSeparation/README.md

 #### Data

-The Dataset is generated out of bird and abmient samples.
-Those samples are available in the data folder and contains 10 bird species:
+The Dataset is generated out of birds and ambient samples.
+Those samples are available in the data folder and contains ten bird species:

 ```
 data/